Lanph3re/ctf/CODEGATE2020/simplemachine/README.md

 mem_fetch() considers several forwarding logic of pipeline.

-Logic is very complicated, and in fact is not need to be reverse engineered.
+Logic is very complicated, and in fact is not needed to be reverse engineered.

 What I wanted to know is values fetched to registers.